LLM-TabLogic: Preserving Inter-Column Logical Relationships in Synthetic Tabular Data via Prompt-Guided Latent Diffusion: Data Genertaoin Results

 For the data diversity, we continue by evaluating how well the synthetic data captures all modes present in the real data using the average coverage score described in \autoref{eq:coverage_score}.
 The experimental results are presented in \autoref{tab:accuracy}.
-As shown in \autoref{tab:accuracy}, for single columns, LLM-TabFlow and SMOTE achieve the highest values on the Purchasing and Retailing datasets, respectively.
-In addition, we illustrate the coverage scores of synthetic data generated by each method for categorical and numerical columns in the Retailing dataset using radar charts.
-As illustrated in \autoref{fig:coverage}, CTGAN excels in covering more modes for categorical data, while TabDDPM captures a broader range of numerical data.
-GReaT performs comparably for both numerical and categorical columns but fails to cover numerical column 7 (See \autoref{fig:coverage(d)}).
-LLM-TabFlow, Tabsyn, and SMOTE nearly cover all modes for both categorical and numerical columns.
+As shown in \autoref{tab:accuracy}, for single columns, LLM-TabLogic and SMOTE achieve the highest values on the Purchasing and Retailing datasets, respectively.

+LLM-TabLogic, Tabsyn, and SMOTE nearly cover all modes for both categorical and numerical columns.
 To assess the diversity of joint feature interactions, we used $\beta$-Recall scores.
-SMOTE, which explicitly balances minority classes, achieves the highest scores across both datasets, followed by LLM-TabFlow and GReaT, which rank second for each dataset, respectively.
+SMOTE, which explicitly balances minority classes, achieves the highest scores across both datasets, followed by LLM-TabLogic and GReaT, which rank second for each dataset, respectively.
 Notably, TabDDPM performs poorly on both accuracy and diversity metrics, indicating its inability to generate sufficiently diverse values.
-In summary, LLM-TabFlow strikes an excellent balance between accuracy and diversity, outperforming other models in most aspects, particularly in synthesizing continuous and categorical data.
+In summary, LLM-TabLogic strikes an excellent balance between accuracy and diversity, outperforming other models in most aspects, particularly in synthesizing continuous and categorical data.